Supported decision-making helps people make their own choices about their lives, with the support of people that they choose.

 - is at the centre

-- makes the decision
+- makes the decision.

-The supporter
+The supporter:

 - gets to know what is important to the decision-maker and what support works best for them

-- helps the decision-maker to understand and think about options
+- helps the decision-maker to understand and think about options.

 What types of decisions?